securityUtility encode

 --encoding=encoding_type

 Specifies how to encode the password.
 Supported encodings types are xor, aes, and hash.
-If this option isn’t specified, a default encoding type of xor is used.
-Currently, the aes type uses AES-128 encryption.
+The default value for this option is xor.
+The aes type uses AES-128 encryption.

-You can use the hash encoding type to encode passwords for a basic user registry.
-As of version 19.0.0.2, you can also use the hash encoding type to encode passwords for the quickStartSecurity element.
+You can use the hash encoding type to encode passwords for a basic user registry or passwords for the quickStartSecurity element.

 --key=encryption_key